 Possible difficulties in debt collection

 If the bailiffs cannot collect the debt within three years, they will be forced to close the enforcement case and notify the plaintiff that it is impossible to collect the debt.
-But debentures do not have a statute of limitations, therefore, the plaintiff has the right to apply to the court to extend the writ of execution and re-transfer the case to the bailiffs.
+But debentures do not have a statute of limitations, so the plaintiff has the right to apply to the court to extend the writ of execution and re-transfer the case to the bailiffs.

 5. Attached documents.